ESSENTIAL BAR SKILLS: GARNISH

 - Showcase your skills and attention to detail

-The fruits you choose, and how you garnish your drinks, has the ability to really make your venue stand out and give you a competitive edge over your competitors.
+The fruits you choose, and how you garnish your drinks, has the ability to really make your venue stand out and give you an edge over your competitors.
 With so many different trends emerging across the globe, it’s important to make sure that whichever you choose to adopt, your garnishes are executed to perfection!

 Modern – As the importance of the garnish has increased rapidly over the years, the world of the garnish has become more open to a huge variety of weird and wonderful inventions.
 Today, anything from dried flowers all the way to gold leaf can be found adorning serves.

 Fresh is Best

 It may seem obvious, but using higher-quality fresh fruit and herbs in both your serves and as your garnish will result in better tasting and more visually appealing drinks.
 Pre-packed, lower-quality fruits can have a dramatic impact on the final product and can even cost you sales in the long run.

 Local produce comes with the built-in perception of freshness and quality.
 So, make connections with your local food wholesalers, markets and greengrocers and emphasize how you want to make a real point of difference for your outlet by being more adventurous.